asifinet/Angular-JS-RESTfull-Java-App/README.md

 !End of the Document

+Note: Required liabraries are bundeled into the package in WEB-INF\lib folder in the RESTful_Server WebAPI folder.

-Thanks for reading RESTfull client Web server API.
+Thanks for reading RESTfull Server/client Web server API.

-Any query suggestion w.r.t.o the Readme Document Please send it to asif_inet@hotmail.com
+Any query suggestion and improvement w.r.t.o the Readme Document, Please send it to asif_inet@hotmail.com